 sudo dkpg -i steam_latest.deb

-Login to Steam, and you can get your controller config and Steam on-screen keyboard!
-Go ahead and press Steam + X buttons to pull up that on-screen keyboard.
+Start the Steam client.
+The starting part is important here as the Steam client will download all it's extra files and install additional required packages.
+Once that's completed, you can login to Steam and get your controller config and Steam on-screen keyboard!
+Go ahead and press the Steam + X buttons to pull up that on-screen keyboard.

 At this point, we are pretty much done with Kali.
 You can come back later to finish up your own further customizations, but for now, we have more work to do; we're not totally done yet.